 In this case, I think my tracing paper is a win for both sides of me.
 It was inexpensive, I made it myself, and it works well.
 In fact, since I used washable crayons, the marks wash out of fabric, which makes it even more versatile than waxed tracing paper!
 Also a plus is that I can make it in many colors.

 * Links in this post identified by an asterisk (*) are affiliate links.
-They are links to the US Amazon site.
 If you click through and make a purchase, I will earn a commission (at no additional cost to you).